 Have you heard about or used bentonite clay?
-I’ve written about natural remedies many times — how we avoided antibiotics, found an unbelievable ear infection remedy, natural sinus infection helps, the cheapest wart remedy, and more.
+I've written about natural remedies many times — how we avoided antibiotics, found an unbelievable ear infection remedy, natural sinus infection helps, the cheapest wart remedy, and more.
 I love finding ways to encourage the body to heal without leaning on pharmaceuticals and over-the-counter meds.
-Today, Erin of Eat Real Stay Sane is here to share about bentonite clay as a natural remedy — how she discovered it, its benefits, and its many uses.
+Today, Erin of Eat Real Stay Sane is here to share about the many bentonite clay benefits, including how she discovered it, and its many uses.

 Nature is just amazing — and I don't just mean experiencing a walk in the woods.

-Every time some ailment pops up (earaches, sore throat, dandruff, etc.), I avoid the medicine cabinet and research “old-timey” natural remedies.
+Every time some ailment pops up (earaches, sore throat, dandruff, etc.), I try to avoid the medicine cabinet and research “old-timey” natural remedies.

 One of the first ones we ever learned about was bentonite clay.